zemiguel20/AirRaceGame/Documentation/Index.md

 ### Hit terrain and respawn <a name="Respawn"></a> <a href="#Index" style="font-size:13px">(index)</a>

-A script *PlaneRespawner* is added as a component to the Plane.
+A script *PlayerRespawner* is added as a component to the Plane.
 When a collision happens, it triggers the player *Respawn* as a coroutine.

 ```csharp